justbennet/IntroBatchComputing/pbs-script.md

             #PBS -q flux
             ./hello.sh

       That will almost never be enough, but that's the minimum.
 Where's the money and which line do I stand in to pay.
-    + What are the options
+    + What are the available options?
     + batch options that should be specified and in some preferred order

             cp /scratch/data/workshops/hpc101/preamble.txt .